When you're talkin' in your sleep."

 If he should ever wake up, make sure that your story is straight love

 If you talk in your sleep don't mention my name

 And if you walk in your sleep forget where you came

 - Florence + the Machine's "I'm Not Calling You A Liar":

 There's a ghost in my mouthAnd it talks in my sleep

 - The Go-Gos' "You Can't Walk In Your Sleep (If You Can't Sleep)" cites averting this trope as one of the few fringe benefits of insomnia.

-- Appears in Dolly Parton's song "Jolene", where the narrator begs Jolene not to steal her man.
+- Appears in Dolly Parton's song "Jolene" (also recorded by Olivia Newton-John and Kesha among others), where the narrator begs Jolene not to steal her man.

 He talks about you in his sleep